binkley/kunits/README.md

 [![vulnerabilities](https://snyk.io/test/github/binkley/kunits/badge.svg)](https://snyk.io/test/github/binkley/kunits)
 [![license](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-This project covers mostly silly units: Metric is uninteresting except that being based on base 10, it is not representable by binary computers; the French revolutionaries overlooked that.
+This project covers historical, fantasy, or whimsical units: Metric is uninteresting except that being based on base 10, it is not representable by binary computers; the French revolutionaries overlooked that.
+USD is provided as a practical example.

 * [Build](#build)
 * [Design](#design)